unicodecamp/unicodecamp/README.md

-# InOut: India's leading Hackathon
+# UniCodeCamp
-Landing page of InOut 4 [WIP]
+Landing page of UniCodeCamp

 ## How to run: